 The stadium's new design was launched in November 2014 at the 22nd Gulf Cup in Riyadh.
 People from across the region were united in excitement as they saw their beloved venue's new look for the first time.

 Pictured before the redevelopment, the arena's athletics track remains a key part of future plans.
-It will welcome the world's best athletes for the IAAF World Championships, which Qatar is set to host in 2019.
+It welcomed the world's best athletes for the IAAF World Championships, which Doha hosted in September and October 2019.

 Building a new legacy